We asked our customers what mattered to them when making a complaint and based on this information we changed our complaints policy and procedure.

-If you feel that a manager should deal with the issues you raise, a more detailed investigation is required or the complaint is about a member of staff, the details will be taken and it will be passed to the senior manager responsible for the service you have complained about to deal with.
+If you feel that a manager should deal with the issues you raise, a more detailed investigation is required or the complaint is about a member of staff, the details will be taken and it will be passed to the team leader or supervisor responsible for the service you have complained about to deal with.

-The senior manager will contact you, investigate the issues you have raised and confirm the outcome of the complaint, giving you a full explanation of the reason for the decision reached.
+The team leader or supervisor will contact you, investigate the issues you have raised and confirm the outcome of the complaint, giving you a full explanation of the reason for the decision reached.

 Unfortunately, there are occasions when you might not be satisfied with the outcome of a complaint.
-If this is the case, you can contact a designated person which is any MP, your local councillor or a tenant panel where one exists.
+If this is the case, you can contact a designated person which is any MP, your local councillor or the Thirteen Customer Complaints Panel.

 Following this if the designated person is unable to help you they can refer the matter to the Ombudsman.

 If you prefer not to contact a designated person you can still refer your complaint to the Ombudsman but at least eight weeks must have passed from the final decision on your complaint before they will consider your case.

 The Independent Housing Ombudsman provides a free and independent service.